-A student's last date of attendance / activity is defined as the latest submission date of one of the following that is recorded in the LMS (Learning Management System):
+A student's last date of attendance / activity is defined as the latest submission date.
+Submissions that meet the definition of participation and substantive interaction are those in which an official, calculated score appears in the LMS grade book; the score comprises a percentage of the overall, final grade.
+The following are examples of recorded activity in the LMS (Learning Management System):

-- Written Assignment, Tests, Exams, Labs, etc. - Initial Discussion Post - Substantive Replies to Discussion Posts (make at least two insightful, meaningful, and relevant responses to your fellow students' posts on the current topic).
+- Written Assignment, Tests, Exams, Labs, Final Projects, and Portfolio's. - Initial Discussion Post (totaling 75-150 words) - Replies to Discussion Posts (responses to your fellow students' posts).